MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/basic-operations-on-segments.md

 Members can be added to or removed from segments.
 As these operations go beyond a simple add/remove for segment they are referred to as `Include/Exclude`.

-Include/exclude operations can be performed through the API by posting messages of the following types:
+`Include/Exclude` operations can be performed through the **segmentation API** by posting messages of the following types:

 - `msdyncrm_IncludeMemberInSegment`
 - `msdyncrm_IncludeMembersInSegment`
 - `msdyncrm_ExcludeMemberFromSegment`
 - `msdyncrm_ExcludeMembersFromSegment`

-Dynamic and compound segments are based on segment query.
-Records matching the query become segment members.
-For static segments, the `Include/Exclude` operations have a more straight-forward semantics of adding or removing segment members.

-Including a record makes it a member of the segment whether it satisfies the segmentation query or not.
-Including a record which is already a segment member will assure that it is not removed when it doesn't match the segmentation query.
+Including a record makes it a member of the segment whether it satisfies the segment query (`msdyncrm_segmentquery`) or not.
+Including a record which is already a member will assure that it is not removed when it doesn't match the segment query.

-Excluding a record removes it from the segment members and prevents it from being added again, even if the record matches the segmentation query.
+Excluding a record removes it from the segment members and prevents it from being added again, even if the record matches the segment query.
 A record can be excluded from a segment without previously being a member of the segment to prevent it from becoming a member.

 Once a member is included, action can be reversed by excluding it, thereby removing and preventing it from becoming a member.
 Similarly, excluding a member can be reversed by including it, thereby making it a member unconditionally.

 Following are some of the important aspects that needs to be considered while performing `Include/Exclude`  operations on segment members:

+> [!NOTE]
+> For this release, addition of an individual member to a dynamic segment is not supoorted .

-- Dynamic and compound segments must be in `Live` or `Stopped` state (not draft).
+- Compound segments must be in `Live` or `Stopped` state (not draft).
 - Only instances of entity type `Contact` can be included/excluded as members.
 - All included/excluded records should exist, otherwise the request gets rejected.
-- `Include/Exclude` feature is supported only by new Segmentation (not by DCI Segmentation).
+- `Include/Exclude` feature is supported only by new Segmentation.
 - `Include/Exclude` member request is processed asynchronously independent of any recurring segment evaluations.
 - Any `Include/Exclude` operation resulting in an actual update to segment members is recorded in `Segment Insights`.
 - When including or excluding multiple records, use the plural endpoints for faster processing.